Skip to content

 How can I access MediGap?

-Doctors choose on a case by case basis if they will bill you as a MediGap patient.
-Ask your specialist if they will participate in MediGap to eliminate your out of pocket expenses for their fees.
+Doctors choose on a case-by-case basis if they will bill you as a MediGap patient.
+Ask your specialist if they will participate in MediGap to eliminate or reduce your out of pocket expenses for their fees, or charge a Known Gap of up to $500 to give you more cost certainty.
 If other doctors (such as anaesthetists) are part of your treatment plan, ask them if they'll agree to only charge the MBS fee, or participate in MediGap as well.

 From time to time the amount paid to specialists under nib MediGap will change.
 Usually a review will see the payments increase, however if nib reduces the amount a specialist will receive for a procedure under MediGap, we'll provide prior notice of the change on our website, as well as written notice to any member who has claimed for an affected procedure in the two years before the change occurs.
 Other changes outside nib’s control, such as changes to the MBS, may mean nib is not able to provide notice in this form.